mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 - *If user has subscription show him all news in a feed*
 - *Otherwise, show him recent 10 news*
-- *If he pays money, they are added to his account balance*
+- *If he pays money, add them to his account balance*
 - *If user doesn't have subscription and there is enough money to buy subscription, change his state to...*